-WARNING-To reduce the risk of burns, electric shock, fire, injury to persons or exposure to excessive microwave energy:
+VARNING-To reduce the risk of burns, electric shock, fire, injury to persons or exposure to excessive microwave energy:

 - Use this appliance only for its intended use as described in this manual.
 Do not use corrosive chemicals or vapors in this appliance.
 This cooking center is specifically designed to heat or cook food, and is not intended for laboratory or industrial use. - Be sure your appliance is properly installed and grounded by a qualified technician in accordance with the provided Installation Instructions. - Have the installer show you the location of the circuit breaker or fuse.
 Mark it for easy reference. - Be sure the cooking center is securely installed in a cabinet that is firmly attached to the house structure.
 Weight on the oven door could cause the oven to tip and result in injury.
-Never allow anyone to climb, sit, or hang on the oven door. - This appliance must be connected to a grounded, metallic, permanent wiring system, or an equipment grounding conductor should be run with the circuit conductors and connected to the equipment grounding terminal or lead on the appliance.
+Never allow anyone to climb, sit or hang on the oven door.

 - This appliance should be serviced only by qualified service personnel.
 Contact nearest authorized service facility for examination, repair or adjustment.
 Do not repair or replace any part of this appliance unless specifically recommended in this manual.
 All other servicing should be referred to a qualified technician. - Do not store this appliance outdoors.

 Do not use this product near water-for example, in a wet basement, or near a swimming pool. - Before performing any service, disconnect the cooking center power supply at the household distribution panel by removing the fuse or switching off the circuit breaker. - Do not operate this appliance if it has a damaged cord or plug, if it is not working properly, or if it has been damaged or dropped. - Do not leave children alone-children should not be left alone or unattended in an area where appliance is in use.
 They should never be allowed to sit or stand on any part of the appliance. - Don't allow anyone to climb, stand or hang on the door.
 They could damage the cooking center and cause severe personal injury.